Living Product Challenge basics

 Living Product 50 (LP50)

 The Living Product 50 (LP50) is a collaboration among fifty leading manufacturers that are working to create the world’s first Living Products.
+Read more about the LP50 on its new page here.

 The LP50 focuses on key leverage points to drive industry-wide change: